 In connection with the Markese Employment Offer, Mr. Markese is eligible to receive shares of Autoscope Common Stock equivalent to a total value of \$60,000.
 The shares will be issued to Mr. Markese in three grants valued at \$20,000 each, to be made on or before January 15, 2024, 2025 and 2026, subject to approval by the Board of Directors.
 The initial \$20,000 grant was effective on January 15, 2024 and consisted of 2,522 shares of Common Stock.
-The equity award was granted under the terms of the Image Sensing Systems, Inc. 2014 Stock Option and Incentive Plan that was assumed by Autoscope effective on July 21, 2021.
+The equity award was granted under the terms of the 2014 Plan.

-On December 7, 2023, the Company entered into an Employment Offer letter (the "Schug Employment Offer") with Ms. Schug as the Chief Financial Officer of Autoscope and the Chief Financial Officer of ISNS.
-Under the Schug Employment Offer, Ms. Schug is an atwill employee of the Company, and her employment may be terminated by the Company or Ms. Schug at any time.
+On December 7, 2023, the Company entered into an Employment Offer letter (the "Schug Employment Offer") with Ms. Schug as the Chief Financial Officer of Autoscope and ISNS.
+Under the Schug Employment Offer, Ms. Schug is an at-will employee of the Company, and her employment may be terminated by the Company or Ms. Schug at any time.